 The COVID-19 pandemic triggered unprecedented global health and economic crisis.
 In February-March 2020, COVID-19 outbreaks associated with three cruise ship voyages caused more than 800 confirmed cases among passengers and crew.
 The whole industry voluntarily suspended worldwide operations, with the timing and the conditions of return remaining questionable.
-In late-April 2020, all global destinations had COVID-19 travel restrictions, while the 2020 prospects suggested declines in arrivals of 60%-80%.
+In late April 2020, all global destinations had COVID-19 travel restrictions, while the 2020 prospects suggested a decline in arrivals of 60%-80%.
 Six months later, the second wave of the pandemic resulted in the postponement of cruise calls in most world ports, including the regions (e.g. in Europe and Japan) that have seen a restart of cruising.
-As the post-COVID-19 new-normal continues to evolve, making a precise assessment of the longer-term implications is challenging.
-2020 turned out to be the most disastrous year in cruise shipping history with the number of passengers dropping from 27.5 million in 2019 to just above 7 million.
+As the post-COVID-19 new normal evolves, a precise assessment of the longer-term implications is challenging.
+2020 turned out to be the most disastrous year in cruise shipping history, with the number of passengers dropping from 27.5 million in 2019 to just above 7 million.
 This represented a 75% drop in traffic.